Connect with others who understand.

 Another said, “Although I have a mild case of PAH, my symptoms at times are pretty bad.
 I battle frequently with my legs and feet swelling from retaining fluids.”

-3. Swelling May Signal Heart Failure
+2. Swelling With PAH May Signal Heart Failure

 Other problems that can develop due to swelling caused by heart failure include: